Barrett tied to faith group ex-members say subjugates women

 —-

 People of Praise was founded in South Bend, Indiana, in 1971 as part of the Catholic Pentecostal movement, a devout reaction to the free love, secular permissiveness and counterculture movements of the 1960s and early ’70s.
 Many of the group’s early members were drawn from the campus of nearby Notre Dame, a Catholic university.
+Some adherents who studied in South Bend went to other parts of the country and established new communities, some of which were then absorbed back into People of Praise.

 The group has roughly 1,800 adult members nationwide, with branches and schools in 22 cities across the United States, Canada and the Caribbean.
 All members are encouraged to continue to attend church at their own parishes.